-This report was finalised by the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (IESC) based on consideration of work commissioned by the Office of Water Science on behalf of the Independent Expert Scientific Committee on Coal Seam Gas and Coal Mining (IESC) in March 2018 through the Department of the Environment and Energy.
+This report was finalised by the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (IESC) based on consideration of work commissioned by the Office of Water Science (OWS) on behalf of the IESC in March 2019 through the Department of the Environment and Energy.

-Main additional contributors of scientific input to this work were Jenny Stauber (IESC), Carl Zimmermann (OWS) and Taysha Le Compte (OWS)
+The main additional contributors of scientific input to this work were Jenny Stauber (IESC), Carl Zimmermann (OWS) and Taysha Le Compte (OWS).